farkam135/GoIV/README.md

 ###Why does GoIV require X permission?

-Storage:
-To store the OCR module.
-(OCR - Optical character recognition, the thing that converts images of text to text.)
+ - Storage - To store the OCR module (OCR - Optical character recognition, the thing that converts images of text to text);

-Screen capture:
-To identify when to add the overlay, and to read the pokemon information.
+ - Screen capture - To identify when to add the overlay, and to read the pokemon information;
+ - Internet - send crash reports and self update.
+You can disable it in Android aplication settings section.

 ###What are IVs?